linea-it/pz-compute/doc/rail-estimate-getting-started.md

     pip install -r requirements.txt

+> **Warning**
+> To run on a cluster where $HOME is not shared, you need to be careful which packages will be shared from $HOME.
+These packages should be reinstalled with the option of not using cache, in the case of pip you can use the **'--no-cache-dir'** option.

 Both the "flexzboost" and "bpz" estimation algorithms are supported and require pre-trained data.
 Pre-trained data must be stored in files called `estimator_fzboost.pkl` and `estimator_bpz.pkl`.
 The program will